johsieders/essays/content/18-einstein-philosophy.md

 ### Philosophy of Ethics
-Einstein’s paper *The Laws of Science and the Laws of Ethics* is an attempt at applying the scientific approach to ethics: “Ethical directives can be made rational and coherent by logical thinking and empirical knowledge.”
+Einstein’s paper *The Laws of Science and the Laws of Ethics* is an attempt to applying the scientific approach to ethics: “Ethical directives can be made rational and coherent by logical thinking and empirical knowledge.”
 One could start from axioms such as “Human life shall be preserved”, or “Pain and sorrow shall be lessened as much as possible”.
 Are